nhejazi/nhejazi/README.md

-- I organize and lead the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group focused on developing theory, methods, algorithms, and open-source software tools to improve causal-analytic and statistical learning.
-Research in the group is motivated directly by and tied to data-driven questions from the applied biomedical and health sciences.
+- I organize and lead the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group focused on developing theory, methods, algorithms, and open-source software to improve causal-analytic and statistical learning.
+Research in the group is motivated directly by and tied to data-driven investigations in the applied biomedical and health sciences.
 - A while ago, I co-created and served as a core developer for the [`TLverse` project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an [open-source